remasaadi/encrypted-messaging-and-file-transfer-system/README.md

 A secure client-server messaging and file transfer system developed using **C++** and **Python**.

-The project enables users to exchange messages and transfer files securely through encrypted communication channels.
-It combines a high-performance C++ client application with a Python-based server, implementing modern cryptographic techniques to ensure confidentiality and secure data exchange.
+The project enables secure communication between users through encrypted messaging and file transfer mechanisms.
+It combines a high-performance C++ client application with a Python-based server, implementing modern cryptographic techniques to ensure confidentiality, integrity, and secure data exchange.

 ---